 Don't think you have to do anything as taxing as adjusting your seat yourself in the GLC – even entry-level cars get electrically adjustable seats as standard

-You can fit 550 litres of luggage in the Mercedes GLC’s boot with all five seats in place, which is exactly the same amount of room as in an Audi Q5 and BMW X3, and around 50 litres more than in a Porsche Macan or Volvo XC60.
+You can fit 550 litres of luggage in the Mercedes GLC’s boot with all five seats in place, which is exactly the same amount of room as in an Audi Q5 and BMW X3 and around 50 litres more than in a Porsche Macan or Volvo XC60 can manage.

 There’s enough space for a bulky baby stroller or a set of golf clubs and the boot’s square shape makes it a breeze to pack it full of suitcases or cardboard boxes.
 There’s barely any load lip to lift heavy items over and plenty of shopping hooks to stop your groceries rolling around.